 Service Dogs on Public Buses

 Consider a person who is visually impaired and needs to travel on a bus.
-They would need their service animal (in this case, a guide dog) to help them navigate the world around them by alerting them to upcoming obstacles or curbs.
+They would need their service animal (in this case, a guide dog) to help them navigate the world by alerting them to upcoming obstacles or curbs.

 However, transit agencies may refuse transport if the service animal poses a direct threat to health or safety, is seriously disruptive, or not under the rider’s control.
 It’s essential for riders with service animals to ensure their animal is well-behaved and listens to commands.